Washington v. Davis

-Facts
+Background

-Two black applicants for positions in the Washington, D.C. police department were turned down.
-Suing, they claimed that the department used racially discriminatory hiring procedures, including its use of a test of verbal skills (Test 21), which was failed disproportionately by African Americans.
+In April 1970 two black applicants for positions in the Metropolitan Police Department of the District of Columbia sued officials, claiming that the Department’s hiring procedures were discriminatory, including its use of a test of verbal skills (Test 21), which was failed disproportionately by African Americans.
 The plaintiffs sued the department, alleging that the test constituted impermissible employment discrimination under both Title VII of the Civil Rights Act of 1964 and the U.S. Constitution.

 Since the respondents were filing the action in Washington, D.C., a federal territory, not a state, the constitutional provision the plaintiffs sued under was the Due Process Clause of the Fifth Amendment instead of the Equal Protection Clause of the Fourteenth Amendment.
 The Equal Protection Clause directly applies only to the states, but the Supreme Court ruled in Bolling v.
 Sharpe that the Due Process Clause of the Fifth Amendment, which applies to the federal government, contains an equal protection component.